 Fit Bottomed Girls is run by girls for girls and it pays off.
-It has a homey feel to it and the writing style is very casual making this feel less like a website trying to make money and more like it’s trying to really help you be the best you that you can be.
+I think it’s one of the best wellness websites out there.
+It has a homey feel to it.
+The writing style is very casual making this feel less like a website trying to make money and more like it’s trying to really help you be the best you that you can be.
 I love reading about the writer’s fitness adventures all over the world and live vicariously through their travels.
 I also get the deets on new workouts before I try them out which makes me feel like I’m in a secret club.

 I was blessed with actually being able to meet Emily Schromm in person and she’s just as sweet in reality is she is on her blog and instafeed.
 She’s a crossfitter who is crazy strong and all about female empowerment.
 She runs challenges that are great for beginners to seasoned professionals and her blog always has amazing information for those who are more interested in the nerdy science behind foods and exercising.
 I love kinesiology and how foods are broken down so I could spend hours getting lost on Emfit learning new information!